List of seaQuest characters: Dagwood

 Dagwood (Peter DeLuise; seasons 2 & 3) was the prototype G.E.L.F.
-He originally did not have a name, but, adopted the name "Dagwood" a joke, since G.E.L.F.s were also known as "Daggers".
+He originally did not have a name, but, adopted the name "Dagwood" as a joke, since G.E.L.F.s were also known as "Daggers".
 Dagwood was the imperfect prototype Dagger, intended as supersoldiers, but, he was reassigned to custodial duties, eventually being placed aboard the new seaQuest DSV in 2021.
 He proved his worth to the seaQuest crew almost immediately when he saved Lieutenant O'Neill's life when a large turbine collapsed on top of him, lifting the immense vent off of him.
 He was also able to convince Mariah, leader of the G.E.L.F. uprising that the G.E.L.F. baby was in fact a human.

 Third season main characters

 Captain Oliver Hudson

 Captain Oliver Hudson (Michael Ironside) was the third commanding officer of the seaQuest after Captain Marilyn Stark and Captain Nathan Bridger.
 Hudson assumed command of the boat in 2032.
 After the seaQuest mysteriously disappeared off the face of the Earth in 2022, Hudson began a ten year search for the missing ship and crew while in command of a slow-moving, long-distance hauler, which he believed would give him the best chance of finding it.
 Hudson replaced Roy Scheider's Nathan Bridger as the star of the series for season 3.
 The producers wanted a character different from Bridger, so instead of being the relaxed fatherly figure Hudson had more of a military personality.
 Using some unused aspects from Bridgers original character profile in the season 1 writers bible Hudson enlisted in the US Navy as a way of rebelling against his father, the only onscreen evidence of this was an enlisted Good Conduct Medal on his ribbon bar.
 The aspects concerning his father would have been dealt with had the series not ended, in what would have been the 15th episode of the season, "Depths of Deceit".